Contract Lawyers in Pakistan

 - Define the Obligations: Clearly define the terms and conditions of the agreement, including the scope of work, milestones, payment terms, and any other relevant details.

-- Ensure timelines are stated: If there are deadlines then they should be clearly mentioned, along with the notice period should there be any issues.
+- Ensure timelines are stated: If there are deadlines then they should be mentioned, along with the notice period should there be any issues.

 - Clarity: Use clear and easy-to-understand words.
 Avoid using vague or ambiguous terms and phrases that may lead to misunderstandings and/or disputes.